 The Echelon Stride 6 has all the features you'd expect in a heavy-duty treadmill, along with auto-fold technology and zero assembly.

 Garage Gym Reviews editorial member Kate Meier has owned the Echelon Stride for nearly a year.
-While this treadmill is now discontinued, it is almost identical to the Stride 6.
+While this treadmill is now discontinued, it is almost identical to the Stride-6.

-“I have walked hundreds of miles on the Stride,” says Kate, who is also personal trainer who works with seniors.
+“I have walked hundreds of miles on the Stride,” says Kate, who is also a personal trainer who works with seniors.
 “The cushioning is fantastic, especially for those who deal with any joint pain.”

 Echelon Stride stored upright on a porch